mnemnion/loon/notes/clua/semantics.md

 `#`, which is read as 'reader macro', calls the local reader when placed at the head position.

 Templates are read incrementally and recursively by reader calls, and evaluated when the reader exits the form.
 This means that if you call a template from a template, evaluation happens within the template, if you call a reader within a template, evaluation happens upon return.
 I trust this is sufficiently clear.

+Templates return an `<Environment>`, that in which they've done their work.

 ## Lists